mwfj/Operating_System-xv6/README.md

 		2. File system integrity: to be done in the xv6 environment.In this part, you'll be changing the existing xv6 file system to add protection from data corruption.
 In real storage systems, silent corruption of data is a major concern, and thus many techniques are usually put in place to detect (and recover) from blocks that go bad.<br>Specifically, you'll do three things.

-			+ First, you'll modify the code to allow the user to create a new type of file that keeps a **checksum** for every block it points to.
+			+ **First**, you'll modify the code to allow the user to create a new type of file that keeps a **checksum** for every block it points to.
 Checksums are used by modern storage systems in order to detect silent corruption.
-			+ Second, you'll have to change the file system to handle reads and writes differently for files with checksums.
+			+ **Second**, you'll have to change the file system to handle reads and writes differently for files with checksums.
 Specifically, when writing out such a file, you'll have to create a checksum for every block of the file; when reading such a file, you'll have to check and make sure the block still matches the stored checksum, returning an error code (-1) if it doesn't.
 In this way, your file system will be able to detect corruption!
-			+ Third, for information purposes, you will also modify the stat() system call to dump some information about the file.
+			+ **Third**, for information purposes, you will also modify the stat() system call to dump some information about the file.
 Thus, you should write a little program that, given a file name, not only prints out the file's size, etc., but also some information about the file's checksums

 =========================================================================